NeuralSpaz/LinzerSchnitteEntangledSparks/README.md

     DATA04=uint32_t\0

 The DATA0X fields are interpreted as bitmasks, e.g. 0x00000080 == 00000000 00000000 00000000 10000000 means that only pixel nr 24 in this row is on.

+I2C Bus Speed may need to be adjusted down if abritration fails.